jayxml/ud-datascience-p2/README.md

       1-b. run the ML pipeline to build, evaluate and save the model python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl

-  (2) Start the web app by entering the following command in the app directory
+  (2) Start the web app by entering the following command in the app's directory

       python run.py